Rescue Pear Tree

-This very large, attractive, yellow fruit with reddish-orange blush, Rescue Pear, will grab your attention.
+This very large, attractive, yellow fruit with reddish-orange blush, the Rescue Pear Tree will grab your attention.
 Sweet, juicy and flavorful, Rescue Pear is great for fresh eating and drying.
 Well adapted to our Pacific Northwest growing conditions, Rescue is a vigorous, productive, and reliable variety.

 The story goes that Knox Nomura, a nursery grower near Buckley, WA had fallen in love with the tree at an plant exhibition but the grower would never let anyone take cuttings from his tree.
 When the owner of the property passed away the house and tree was set for demolition to expand a neighboring cemetery but Knox was able to come in and, “rescue”, scion wood from the tree.
 He sent the cutting to Mount Vernon in 1975 for testing and the Rescue Pear was introduced in 1987.